-1 Assuming these sanctions are even put into place before the pipeline is 2 completed, there is already a long line of investors ready to step up to finish this.
-3 Ultimately Russian gas will get to market.
+1 Assuming these sanctions are even put into place before the pipeline is 2 completed, there is already a long line of investors ready to step up to finish this 3 Ultimately Russian gas will get to market.
 Whether Europe continues to buy 80 4 percent of their gas is unknown.
 What is known is that someone will buy it, so 5 we are not really stopping the pipeline, and we are not doing anything that 6 necessarily hurts Russia.
 Then what are we simply doing?
 7 For one, we are poised to sanction a bunch of traditional allies.
 We have 8 apparently come to the belief that sanctioning companies in Germany, France, 9 Italy, the Netherlands, and Austria is somehow going to be an effective way to 10 counter Russia, that sanctioning NATO allies is a good way to counter Russia.
 11 These countries have, in many cases, already spoken out on the possibility of 12 being subjected to sanctions by our government.
 There is a real concern that 13 their efforts to help us as strategic allies in this region most of them have been 14 allies in sanctions we have put on in the past that this will be work against 15 our own interests in having them work with us.
 16 They have also made it clear that there is plenty of room for American 17 LNG.
 There is a projected 68-billion-cubic-meter-per-year shortage of gas in 18 Europe.
 There is plenty of play.
 Germany has shown an opening to LNG.
-I was U.S. Senate Committee on Foreign Relations Business Meeting Wednesday, July 31, 2019
+I was U.S. Senate Committee on Foreign Relations Business Meeting

 1 just over there a month ago.
 They are very willing and open to allowing LNG 2 facilities there.
 There is enough room for Russian gas and there is enough room 3 for American LNG.
 But even if there were not, are we really going to sanction 4 people because we are going to sanction people because we sell something and 5 try to be dominant in a market, and we are just going to sanction other countries 6 for these reasons?
-7 They are already constructing they have begun to address this by 7 8 They are already constructing they have begun to address this by constructing multiple LNG terminals at ports in Western Europe.
-If this is how 8 constructing multiple LNG terminals at ports in Western Europe.
-If this is how 8 9 constructing multiple LNG terminals at ports in Western Europe.
-If this is how we treat our friends, then at what value is it to be our friend?
-And let us not

-13 are going to sanction a Swiss company.
-This bill tries to make them divest as

-14 well or else face sanction.

-There are also concerns with how broad the sanctions under this bill would be once implemented.
-From the bill, and I quote, "Underwriting services or insurance or reinsurance for a vessel" could mean a lot of things.
-That could not only mean a company, but the investors in that company.
-Are we going to U.S. SENATE COMMITTEE ON FOREIGN RELATIONS Business Meeting
+7 They are already constructing they have begun to address this by 8 constructing multiple LNG terminals at ports in Western Europe.
+If this is how 9 we treat our friends, then at what value is it to be our friend?
+And let us not 10 leave out the Swiss, the world's most famously neutral country.
+If we are going 11 to sanction our friends, you had better believe we are going to sanction neutral 12 parties, too.
+The biggest company that lays the pipe is out of Switzerland.
+We 13 are going to sanction a Swiss company.
+This bill tries to make them divest as 14 well or else face sanction.
+15 There are also concerns with how broad the sanctions under this bill 16 would be once implemented.
+From the bill, and I quote, "Underwriting services 17 or insurance or reinsurance for a vessel" could mean a lot of things.
+That could 18 not only mean a company, but the investors in that company.
+Are we going to U.S. Senate Committee on Foreign Relations